 To work with such important content, Eucharia knew she needed to receive professional training.
 She wanted to have the editorial skills that would elevate her clients’ writing, as well as the skills to market her services to those who need her help most.

-Eucharia’s side hustle began when she enrolled in our editorial coaching and training program, High-Level Proofreading Pro.
+Eucharia’s side hustle began when she enrolled in our editorial coaching and training program, The Editorial Business Bundle.
 She learned how to proofread and copyedit for clients in the B2B and B2C space, and how to work with nonfiction content.
 Additionally, she discovered how to find her ideal clientele and market to them, as well as how to communicate.
 In the medical field, client expectations are high, and her background in nursing and public health more than prepared her.

 Since the editorial training program was flexible and self-paced, Eucharia was able to learn when it was convenient for her.
 She balanced learning with her nursing career and with raising three young children.
 After receiving her certification in proofreading and copyediting, she launched her business, Loupe Editorial Services.